PhantomBanditX/Signals-After-the-Noise/README.md

 | sort by TimeGenerated asc
 ```
 <img width="1919" height="821" alt="Image" src="https://github.com/user-attachments/assets/32c5451d-fa8b-4a4d-89d5-38d4163ee536" />

+### 📌 Finding
+Analysis of LSASS access events identified two sequential DesiredAccess values requested by PowerShell.
+The first request used ``5136 (0x1410)``, while the second used ``2047999 (0x1F3FFF)``.
+The latter corresponds to PROCESS_ALL_ACCESS, granting full access to the LSASS process.

 ### 💡 Why it matters
 -	LSASS stores authentication material and credentials.